terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 <br>

 ### **1.4 AI is an incredible revolutionary engineering marvel.. for the right applications**

+If AI was truly intelligent then AI integration would just involve connecting AI and letting it rip. **But AI is not intelligent.
+AI is based 100% on deterministic binary algorithms that compute statistical probabilities.
+AI is an addon, a helpful assistant.** The most reliable AI systems use the smallest AI component that can provide the required functionality.

 Palantir's initial projects were for military applications **without AI** (25 years ago).
 They were very successful.
 The applications were basically agentic apps (without AI).
 The apps were designed to help decision makers.
 Not to replace mankind.
 AI later became a very valuable helpful assistant. **Palantir's missions are perfect for AI-assisted agents.
 Benefits outweigh the negatives.
 Errors can be tolerated.
 And a human always makes the final decision**.
 Its no accident that Palantir talks straight about many aspects of AI. **Engineers wont go away, their expertise is required in the AI age more than ever**.
 Palantir's business does **not demand the myth of AI intelligence**.
 Palantir says that **AI will not replace people, it will empower them**.